 A practical starting cadence is:

-1 immediate response + 5–7 total touches over 10–14 days.
+Immediate first response, then 5–7 total touches over 10–14 days.

 A “touch” can be a call, text, voicemail, or email.
-It should have a reason.
+It should have a clear purpose.
 The goal is not to keep saying “just checking in.”
 The goal is to make it easy for the homeowner to book the inspection, ask a question, or tell you they are no longer interested.

 • Immediate text or email confirmation